harmy-fgc/AHKv2HID/README.md

-# KBLayerHelper
+# KBLayerHelper AHK v2

+> [!IMPORTANT]
-THIS IS A CURRENT PROJECT - REWORKING WITH AHK V2
+> THIS IS A CURRENT PROJECT - REWORKING WITH AHK V2

 On Screen Display of layer name and layout image for QMK keyboards - Autohotkey based.